 If you would like advice on what to do during your study abroad – and to gain an initial recommendation on your choice of courses – schedule an appointment with your exchange coordinator.
-Your departmental exchange coordinator is your 'exchange advisor'.
+Your is your 'exchange advisor'.
 They know all posibilities, know the kind of courses you can take and know about previous experiences of students.

-Approval of courses by examining board
+Approval for courses by examining board

 Please note that approval of your study advisor and the examining board is necessary for external courses in order to count as part of your study programme.
 See student support sites How to plan electives from another university and How to request approval for electives.